Any questions? We got you.

 What outcomes does Sparkwise actually produce?

-Active engagement (92%): Participants are actively engaged throughout their session (as measured by word spoken by each participant and the group as a whole).
-This compares to typical virtual formats where passive attendance is the norm (power-clicking through solo modules, multi-tasking off-video during virtual instructor-led sessions).
+Active engagement (96%): Participants are actively engaged throughout their session (as measured by words spoken by each participant and the group as a whole).
+This compares to typical virtual formats where passive attendance is the norm.

 Validated by randomized controlled trial: A Top 3 Management Consulting Firm compared Sparkwise head-to-head against traditional virtual instructor-led training in a randomised controlled experiment.
 Sparkwise participants showed statistically significant improvements on 6 of 7 competency metrics, with 4.8/5 engagement and 80% completion — at 80% lower cost.

-Learning retention (30%): Participants show 30% higher learning retention compared to passive e-learning formats, based on internal pre/post assessments.
+Knowledge retention (30%): Participants show 30% higher knowledge retention compared to passive e-learning formats, based on internal pre/post assessments.
 Research on memory decay suggests passive learning drops to 10-20% retention over time (Ebbinghaus Forgetting Curve).

-A Fortune 10 Healthcare Company reinvented problem-solving training to reach all target learners in weeks rather than years, at 80% lower cost — achieving 93% completion, +30% learning retention, +20% learner confidence, and 100% skill application on the job.
+A Fortune 10 Healthcare Company reinvented problem-solving training to reach all target participants in weeks rather than years, at 80% lower cost — achieving 93% completion, +30% knowledge retention, +20% participant confidence, and 100% skill application on the job.

 "Before Sparkwise, we managed to train only 25% of our target audience in 3 years.
 After Sparkwise, we could reach them in weeks, while saving over 80% in cost." — Lead Director, Learning,

-How do managers and L&D leaders track results?
+How do managers, transformation and L&D leaders track results?

-Sparkwise gives client administrators access to a real-time impact dashboard covering attendance, satisfaction scores, quantitative engagement, qualitative AI-generated insights, and trends over time.
+Sparkwise gives client administrators access to a real-time impact dashboard covering attendance, engagement metrics, quantitative engagement, qualitative AI-generated insights, and trends over time.
 Raw data is downloadable for custom analysis.

-Real-time dashboard · Attendance tracking · Satisfaction trends · AI analysis of discussions · Raw data export · Measurable engagement
+Real-time dashboard · Attendance tracking · AI analysis of discussions · Raw data export · Measurable engagement

 Attendance: Track attendance rate by topic and by individual participant in real time - including steps visited, time in session.

-Participant satisfaction: Satisfaction score captured after each session, showing how engaging and useful participants found it.
+Participant engagement: Engagement data captured after each session, showing how actively everyone participated.
 Trend view available to track changes over time.

 Qualitative reflections: View participant reflections across sessions.